Avnsx/fansly-downloader/README.md

 On linux you might additionally need to install pythons tkinter module with ``sudo apt-get install python3-tk``

 ## 🚀 Quick Start
-Setting up fansly downloader is easy!
-It will interactively help you set its configuration file (``config.ini``) up, the first time you start the program.
+Getting started with fansly downloader is easy!

+If you've just recently logged into your fansly account and browsed the fansly website within the web browsers **Chrome, Firefox, Microsoft Edge, Brave, Opera or Opera GX** on the operating systems **Windows, Linux or MacOS** your system is eligible for & compatible with the interactive set up tutorial, which is launched the first time you start fansly-downloader up.

-**⚠️ If the interactive semi-automatic tutorial by fansly downloader doesn't work for you; please head over to [Get Started](https://github.com/Avnsx/fansly-downloader/wiki/Get-Started) instead ⚠️**
+**⚠️ If the interactive semi-automatic tutorial executed on the first run of fansly downloader, doesn't work for you; please head over to [Get Started](https://github.com/Avnsx/fansly-downloader/wiki/Get-Started) instead ⚠️**

-After configurating Fansly Downloader, in the future you'll only need to change the creator name for Targeted Creator > Username in ``config.ini`` for every further use case on other creators.
-Additional settings are located in config.ini, which are documented on [the Wiki](https://github.com/Avnsx/fansly-downloader/wiki/Explanation-of-provided-programs-&-their-functionality#4-configini).
+After initially configuring Fansly Downloader, for every further use case on other creators, you'll only need to manually modify & save the creator name for Targeted Creator > Username within the ``config.ini`` file, in a text editor of your choice.
+Additional settings are located in the ``config.ini`` file, which are documented on [the Wiki](https://github.com/Avnsx/fansly-downloader/wiki/Explanation-of-provided-programs-&-their-functionality#4-configini).

 ## 🤔 FAQ
 Do you have any unanswered questions or want to know more about Fansly Downloader?
 Head over to the [Wiki](https://github.com/Avnsx/fansly-downloader/wiki) or check if your topic was mentioned in [Discussions](https://github.com/Avnsx/fansly-downloader/discussions) or [Issues](https://github.com/Avnsx/fansly-downloader/issues)